Applies a MaterialX look. The operator supports native Arnold shaders and the MaterialX standard library.

 Enable/disable the operator.
 Disabled operators are bypassed when the operator graph is evaluated.

-Selection expression.
-If the operator is connected to a procedural the selections are assumed to be relative to the procedural's namespace.
+An expression to select which nodes this operator will affect.
+The expression syntax is described in the selection expression documentation, with some examples.
+Note that if the operator is connected to a procedural the selections are assumed to be relative to the procedural's namespace.

 The MaterialX source document containing one or more looks.
 The source document can either be a file or an inline XML string.